Alan L. Hart: Early life

 Hart was born on October 4, 1890, in Halls Summit, Coffey County, Kansas, to Albert L. Hart and Edna Hart (née Bamford).
 When his father died of typhoid fever in 1892, his mother reverted to her maiden name and moved the family to Linn County, Oregon.
 When Hart was five years old his mother remarried, to Bill Barton, and the family moved to Edna's father's farm.
 Hart wrote later, in 1911, of his happiness during this time, when he was free to present as male, playing with boys' toys made for him by his grandfather.
 His parents and grandparents largely accepted and supported his gender expression, though his mother described his "desire to be a boy" as "foolish".
 His grandparents' obituaries, from 1921 and 1924, both list Hart as a grandson.
 When Hart was 12 the family moved to Albany.
 There Hart was obliged to present as female to attend school, where he was treated as a girl.
 He continued to spend the holidays at his grandfather's farm, presenting as male among his male friends, "teasing the girls and playing boy's games".
-According to a reminiscence piece in the Halls Summit News of June 10, 1921: "Young Hart was different, even then.
-Boys' clothes just felt natural.
-Hart always regarded himself as a boy and begged his family to cut his hair and let him wear trousers.
-Hart disliked dolls but enjoyed playing doctor.
-He hated traditional girl tasks, preferring farm work with the menfolk instead.
-The self reliance that became a lifelong trait was evident early: once when he accidentally chopped off his fingertip with an axe, Hart dressed it himself, saying nothing about it to the family."

 During his school years, Hart was allowed to write essays under his chosen name "Robert Allen Bamford Jr." with little resistance from his classmates or teachers.
 It was common at the time for writers to use pseudonyms, including to assume names of a different gender.
 Hart published work in local newspapers and in school and college publications under this name, or as "submitted by an anonymous boy", or using the neutral "A. L. H." or "A. Hart".
 He used his legal name only under pressure from peers or seniors.
 His early work dealt with masculine subjects, even when he was asked to write on topics about life as a woman.
 When asked to write about female classmates or friends he portrayed them as prize fighters or boyish basketball players.